 - When ready to cook preheat your oven to 450 °F

-- Then spoon the pan juices over the chicken thighs and continue to roast for another 15 minutes until the skin achieves a deep and dark roasted color
+- Then spoon the pan juices over the chicken thighs.
+Add the pineapple juice to deglaze the pan and continue to roast for another 15 minutes until the skin achieves a dark roasted color

 - Remove from the oven and let rest for 10 minutes before serving